comafj/CS489-Team-14-repository/README.md

 In this folder, we implemented news data crawling part.
 It can bring some information like each comments, their like/dislike number, and so on.
 ### extraction
 In this folder, we implemented extracting part of meaningful keyword.
 "CS489_Keyword_Extraction_ver_0_1" file is using Textrank based method to do it.
-### crawling_output.tsv
+### crawling_output
-It is tsv format file that has result file of crawling folder.
+In this folder, we save tsv format files that has result file of crawling folder.
 ### dict_check.py
 It includes function to check whether the word is korean word or not.
 A word like "펜실베이니아" is divided into "펜실" and "베이니아" which make the search result fail.